andy-mortimer/drinktracker/README.md

 If you're following particular consumption guidelines, such as the UK government guidelines, you can display those in the app too, and see at a glance whether you are on track or not.

-## Features
+### Log drinks as you drink them

+Record new drinks based on built-in templates.
+Once you've logged something once, re-use that information with a just couple of taps.

 ![Reuse existing](existing-drink.jpg)
 ![Create new](new-drink.jpg)

-Log drinks based on built-in templates, or re-use details you've entered previously
+### Give details

+Log the exact strength and volume of your drink to get an accurate picture of what you're drinking.

+You can also take a photo, to help you recognise it in the list.

 ![Details](drink-details.jpg)

-enter the name, strength and volume of your drink, and if you'd like, take a photo to recognise it in the list
+### Current week at-a-glance

+Quickly see how much you've drunk this week, compared to guidelines if you're displaying them.
+You'll also see an estimate based on what you drank last week.

 ![Dashboard](dashboard.png)

-view units consumed over the past 7 days
+### History

+See how your drinking has changed over time.

 ![By week](byweek.png)

-view your week-by-week consumption over the time you've been using the app
+### Compare against guidelines

+Compare your consumption against different iterations of the UK government guidelines, or just show the numbers.

 ![Select guidelines](guidelines.jpg)

-select guidelines to check your consumption against, or simply track it
+## Features

+- Uses UK units